PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 stable two-key `_final_mixed_singleton_concat_static_shape_stats` value that receives the opt-in complete reconciliation result only inside that guard.
 The following placeholder-MatMul block remains adjacent.

+The primary caller now initializes that stable result and replaces it with the opt-in complete reconciliation dictionary only after the unchanged exact counter guard succeeds.
+No owner, scan, pruning, layout synchronization, or placeholder boundary changes.